 The definition of a family member eligible to apply for a residence permit in Finland, is laid down in Finnish law.
 The preconditions of granting a residence permit in Finland depend on the type of residence permit you have been granted.
 The application is subject to a fee.
+Talk to your representative about this.

-If you have been granted refugee status, please take into account that the Finnish legislation includes deadlines that will affect the income requirement applied to your family member.
-If you have been granted refugee status in Finland, there will be detailed instructions enclosed in the decision informing you of this and on how your family member(s) can apply for a residence permit in Finland.
+If you have been given refugee status, please take into account that there is no income requirement for your family members if they apply for a residence permit based on family ties within three months after you have been informed of the decision.

+If you have been granted refugee status or subsidiary protection in Finland, there will be instructions enclosed in the decision informing you of how your family member(s) can apply for a residence permit in Finland.